0

 Overview

 Lost Springs is a tiny town located in the state of Wyoming.
 With a population of 4 people and just one neighborhood, Lost Springs is the 73rd largest community in Wyoming.
-Lost Springs has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Lost Springs was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce